onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 6
   - A What are they going to do?
   - B They're going to swim, go shopping in the markets, read and relax, and eat in good restaurants.
+  - A They're going to have a great time, aren't they?
+  - B Yes, they really are.

 ### T11.8 Song: Ed, Will, and Ginger - Oats and beans